petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 1. Under the Collaboration category in the Widgets tab, drag the *Calendar* widget to a place on the page.

-Two calendars are included by default when the widget is first added to a page: a personal calendar for the current user and a site calendar for the current site.
+Two calendars appear by default when the widget is first added to a page: a personal calendar for the current user and a site calendar for the current site.
 These are displayed in the widget's lower left.

 Next to each calendar is a colored box.
 Click it to show/hide that calendar's events in the main viewing area.